innoobijr/adjointschool-24-cp/submission.md

 labelling map such that *a**r**i**t**y*(*l*<sub>*G*</sub>(*e*))&#8196;=&#8196;*l**e**n**g**t**h*(*t*<sub>*G*</sub>(*e*)).*

 This again is a choice of implementation.
-Figure
-<a href="#" data-reference-type="ref" data-reference="">5</a>
-demonstrate what we&#x2019;ve done.
 With a hypergraph, we drop the restriction that edges must have only two end points.
 To capture this structure, our morphisms are also a bit different.
-Instead of relation two terms in a trees, our morphisms are between graphs.
+Instead of relation on terms in a tree, our morphisms are between graphs.

 **Definition 9** (graph morphism). *A *graph morphism* *f*&#8196;:&#8196;*G*&#8196;&#8594;&#8196;*H* between graphs *G* and *H* consists of two functions